 The alcohol ban is now in effect for the Lower Lake Creek Falls Recreation Area.

-In the fall and winter time, salmon and steelhead migrate upstream to spawn that makes this location great for wildlife watching.
+In the fall and wintertime, salmon and steelhead migrate upstream to spawn which makes this location great for wildlife watching.

 Respect this place and leave no trace behind.

 - Swimming in the swift, shallow water near the falls can be extremely risky.

 - Cliff jumping, sliding, and slippery rocks are associated with risks, please use caution and make safe decisions.

 - Watch out for poison oak.

 Open: Year-round from sunrise to sunset

 Location: Triangle Lake